Ditch the Guidebook: 8 Alternative Trip Planning Resources

 Another useful thing to know is that the tourism websites of some countries, such as South Korea, also offer brochures, booklets and maps which you can order and receive directly to your doorstep free of charge or download to your computer.

 Always remember that every country welcomes tourist money and it’s in the government’s best interest to set up tourist information offices which efficiently and effectively help travelers.
 Also remember that any guidebook author will have, at some point or other during his research, visited these very same places and derived a part of the information for his book from them.

 A common complaint which is often directed towards guidebooks is that they include few pictures and are mostly composed of a sea of words printed in a small font size, making it hard for the traveler to visualize the places which are mentioned.
-A further issue concerns the fact that in order for the guidebook to sell, those few pictures included are handpicked, edited, photo-shopped and made to portray a particular location as a paradise on earth, irrespective of whether it is in fact so.
+A further issue concerns the fact that in order for the guidebook to sell, those few pictures included are handpicked, edited, photo-shopped and made to portray a particular location as a paradise on earth, whether or not it is, in fact, so.

-Added to this, considering the fact that digital cameras are cheap and every traveler nowadays seems to be unable to travel without one, photo hosting and sharing sites like flickr.com and BootsnAll’s very own daily travel photo page keep mushrooming and thriving, giving you an endless supply of up-to-date travel shots.
+Added to this, considering the fact that digital cameras are cheap and every traveler seems to be unable to travel without one, photo hosting and sharing sites like flickr.com, keep mushrooming and thriving, giving you an endless supply of up-to-date travel shots.

-4. Use online, frequently updated travel blogs which you know are written by locals or expats
+Use travel blogs written by locals or expats

 Add to this the thousands of blogs run by people who love their home country and want to share its beauty with the rest of the travel community and all those expats who routinely post blog updates about discoveries made in their new country of residence, and you have enough information to last you a lifetime.